This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Local research has confirmed that Buruli ulcer is transmitted from possums to people via mosquitoes.
 The type of mosquitoes that are pests in backyards – especially the common container-breeding mosquito Aedes notoscriptus – are the main risk.
 Reducing mosquitoes on your own property will reduce your risk of infection.

 Generally, 80-90 per cent of cases have an ulcer, while some others have relatively slowly progressing cellulitis that does not respond to standard treatment.
-Consider Buruli ulcer in patients with an ulcer who might have exposure in an area of risk.
+The majority of ulcers develop on areas of the body where mosquitoes bite, including the ankle, lower leg and arms.

 Test ulcers for M. ulcerans by taking a swab from the undermined inside of the edge of an ulcer, ensuring you can see biological material on the swab.
 It is important to specifically request M. ulcerans smear, culture and PCR as laboratories will not routinely do these tests.